Skip to content

 Usage Tips

-• The SimpleQuery utility class provides a concise way to handle query results, allowing you to apply multiple operations on the query results, which are executed sequentially in the order they are added.
+• The SimpleQuery utility class provides a concise way to handle query results, allowing you to apply multiple operations to the query results that will execute sequentially in the order they were added.

-• When using SimpleQuery, you need to provide a query builder (e.g., Wrappers.lambdaQuery()), a field for extracting results (e.g., User::getId), and one or more peek operations of the Consumer type.
+• When using SimpleQuery, you need to provide a query builder (such as Wrappers.lambdaQuery()), a field for extracting results (such as User::getId), and one or more peek operations of type Consumer.

-• The peek operation can be used to perform any side-effect actions, such as logging, updating caches, sending notifications, etc., without affecting the query results themselves.
+• The peek operation can be used to perform any side-effect operations, such as printing logs, updating caches, or sending notifications, without affecting the query results themselves.

-• SimpleQuery returns a list containing all queried entity objects, which have already had all peek operations applied.
+• SimpleQuery returns a list containing all queried entity objects, with all peek operations already applied to them.

-• By using SimpleQuery, you can separate query logic from result processing logic, making the code clearer and easier to maintain.
+• By using SimpleQuery, you can separate query and result processing logic, making your code clearer and easier to maintain.

-By leveraging the SimpleQuery utility class, developers can handle query results more efficiently while maintaining code simplicity and readability.
-This utility is particularly suitable for scenarios requiring complex processing of query results.
+By using the SimpleQuery utility class, developers can handle query results more efficiently while maintaining code simplicity and readability.
+This utility class is particularly suitable for scenarios that require complex processing of query results.

 Feature Details